 Look for a tall Dutchman or -woman holding a marked WHITE UMBRELLA, standing in front of the National monument on Dam square.
 The National monument is on the opposite site of the Royal Palace.
 Check out the video about how to find us.

 The group picture that we make is posted every day after 8 pm on facebook.
 Click here to see the picture, and share it.

 We accept walk-ins, but strongly recommend making a reservation.
-In this way, we know how many people will join the tour, and we make sure there will be enough guides.
+In this way, we know how many people will join the tour and we make sure there will be enough guides.
 If the tour is full, you may have to join the next tour.
 Click here to secure your spot!

 No problem!
 There is an 'edit your response'-button in the confirmation mail you receive.
 You can edit the tour for a new time date or group size.
 If you want to cancel the booking, please let us know by mail.
 It is not yet possible to cancel through the booking system.

 You’ll be able to hear the guide better!
 As long as at least 1 person shows up and wants to take the tour, it’s on!

 Yes, we offer group tours.
 Please book in advance and let us know how many people will join us.
 Depending on the size of the group, there might be more than one guide.